1995 Pacific hurricane season: Hurricane Barbara

 A few days later, on June 24, another weak tropical wave moved off the coast of Africa.
 It moved steadily westward through the Atlantic Ocean without any development, and entered the eastern Pacific Ocean on July 5.
 At this point, convection developed along the wave axis, and the system gradually organized.
 A circulation developed as it passed through an area of warm waters, and the system developed into Tropical Depression Three-E on July 7, while located about 600 mi south of Manzanillo, Colima.
 Although the outer rainbands warmed slightly in the hours after the formation, the convection near the center deepened further with favorable upper-level outflow, and the depression strengthened into Tropical Storm Barbara early on July 8.
 Barbara steadily intensified, and following the development of a ragged eye that night, Barbara strengthened into a hurricane on July 9, while located about 700 mi south of the southern tip of Baja California Peninsula.

 After moving into an area of light vertical shear and warm water temperatures, Barbara quickly intensified to reach major hurricane status on July 10.
 The eye continued to become better organized, and Barbara attained winds of 135 mph later on July 10.
 After maintaining its intensity for 24 hours, increased wind shear from an upper-tropospheric trough degraded the appearance of the deepest convection, and the eye became obscured from satellite images.
 After weakening to a 115 mph hurricane, Barbara maintained its intensity for 30 hours before moving into an area with very warm waters and a favorable upper-level environment.
 On July 13, the hurricane re-organized, a distinct eye again developed, and Barbara strengthened to reach its peak intensity of 140 mph later that day.
 Barbara continued westward under the influence of a subtropical ridge to its north, and began to steadily weaken on July 14 as it moved into an area of cooler water temperatures.
 The hurricane degraded to a tropical storm on July 16, and a day later it deteriorated to a tropical depression.
 As a depression with little to no convection near its center, Barbara continued west-northwestward until dissipating on July 18 while located 720 mi east-southeast of Hilo, Hawaii.
-Barbara remained away from land for its entire lifetime, and it did not cause any damage or deaths.